 ‘Taking inspiration from London’s tube map, we incorporated a geometric grid of colours on an otherwise white back drop of tiles to create a sense of fun, whilst keeping the space light, bright and bang on brief,’ explains Cave.

-In this kids’ bathroom, a punch of Benjamin Moore’s Tomato Tango (in its specialist Aura Bath & Spa paint) on the ceiling makes the space feel cozier and more intimate.
+In this kids’ bathroom, a punch of Benjamin Moore (opens in new tab)’s Tomato Tango (in its specialist Aura Bath & Spa paint) on the ceiling makes the space feel cozier and more intimate.
 The walls are in Stoneware, a clean white with warm undertones.
+Ensure you choose the right paint finishes for ceilings in a bathroom since it will be subjected to lots of moisture.

-Plantation-style shutters are a savvy choice for kids’ bathroom ideas and provide ventilation and light while maintaining privacy.
+If you are looking for practical bathroom window treatment ideas that are practical, wipeable, moisture-resistant and space-clever, consider shutter ideas, which are a savvy choice for kids’ bathroom ideas and provide ventilation and light while maintaining privacy, too.

 ‘Add a pop of color into the mix to brighten the space.
 A bright green or red will soon distract from the chaos of bath toys and towels!’